fenner/probe-clarification/draft-fenner-probe-clarification.md

   the proxy node.
 The L-bit is clear if the probed interface is directly connected to the proxy node.

-* ICMP Extension Structure: The ICMP Extension Structure identifies the probed interface.
+* ICMP Extension Structure: The ICMP Extension Structure contains an Interface Identification Object that identifies the probed interface.
+  The checksum in the ICMP Extension structure covers the Interface Identification Object but not any (optional) data that follows.

 Section 7 of {{RFC4884}} defines the ICMP Extension